anubhutivyas/RL/docs/guides/model-development/adding-new-models.md

   Ensure the Megatron forward pass aligns with Hugging Face and the generation log probabilities from inference backends like **vLLM**.

 - **Parallel settings**
-  Match the same parallelism configurations used for the Hugging Face-based tests.
+  Match the same parallelism configurations used for the HuggingFace-based tests.
   Confirm outputs remain consistent across repeated runs.

 ---